Terms of Trade

-(i) failure on the part of the Buyer to properly maintain any Goods; or
+(i) failure on the part of the Customer to properly maintain any Goods; or

-(ii) failure on the part of the Buyer to follow any instructions or guidelines provided by the Seller; or
+(ii) failure on the part of the Customer to follow any instructions or guidelines provided by Te Pari; or

 (iii) any use of any Goods otherwise than for any application specified on a quote or order form; or

 (iv) the continued use of any Goods after any defect becomes apparent or would have become apparent to a reasonably prudent operator or user; or

 (v) fair wear and tear, any accident or act of God.

 (b) the warranty shall cease and Te Pari shall thereafter in no circumstances be liable under the terms of the warranty if the workmanship is repaired, altered or overhauled without Te Pari’s consent.

 (c) in respect of all claims Te Pari shall not be liable to compensate the Customer for any delay in either replacing or remedying the workmanship or in properly assessing the Customer’s claim.

 14.3 No warranty will apply for any damage to electrical and/or electronic Goods which are not protected by a Residual Current Device (RCD), where the existence of an RCD could reasonably be expected to have prevented such damage.